 We work with our patients one on one to understand their needs and help them on their journey to survival.
 We know what it means to have a loved one suffering from a critical medical condition and we take to our hearts the mission of supporting our patients and their families.

-According to their condition, we refer patients to treatment centers across the country, so that different medical opinions can be taken into account.
-We also help families navigate the confusing medical care system.
+According to their condition, we also refer patients to treatment centers across the country, ensuring that different medical opinions can be taken into account.
+Additionally, we help families navigate the confusing medical care system.

 The Icla da Silva Foundation was established in 1992, in memory of a 13-year-old Brazilian girl named Icla da Silva.

 After two years of fighting leukemia, Icla passed away in New York City, where she came hoping to get her life-saving treatment: a bone marrow transplant.